spirosd/minimal-mistakes/_pages/project_ibi.md

 ![limestone3](../assets/images/project_ibi/limestone3.jpg "limestone3")
 *Revit visualization of the interior of a typical floor.*

-The study concluded that the most advantageous intervention was the replacement of the single with double glazed windows.
-Moreover the effects of thermal mass design were examined in order to evaluate the intervention of covering a part of the glass façade with limestone walls.
+The study concluded that the most advantageous intervention was the replacement of the single with double glazed windows, although each intervention strategy had major other advantages, too.
+Finally, the effects of thermal mass design were examined, in order to evaluate the intervention of covering a part of the glass façade with limestone walls.